vCarbs/netapp-cookbook/README.md

 The NetApp cookbook manages Clustered Data ONTAP clusters using the NetApp Manageability SDK.
 Both cluster-wide and Storage Virtual Machine (SVM, formerly known as Vservers) specific operations are supported.

+The NetApp cookbook resources can be used to manage Cloud ONTAP instances in Amazon Web Services.

 Requirements
 ------------
 #### NetApp Manageability SDK Library v5.0